karanajitsahoo/Flashmind-AI-Powered-Engine/README.md

 **Karanajit Sahoo**

-Built with ♥ using Next.js, OpenAI, and MongoDB Atlas.
+Built with ♥ using Next.js, GROQ, and MongoDB Atlas.

 ---